BenNorsk/GirlieToken/README.md

 ## How many Girlies are there?
 The supply of Girlies is limited to 1'000 Girlies.
 At any time, you may return your Girlies at a rate of 1£/Girlie.

+## I wish to send Girlies to my friends.
+How can I do that?
+You may send Girlies to your friends by sending Girlies to the following addresses (there is also a QR code):

+- Ben: `8fiePgrQRUfTSbLCyP4TBQuhJLe3FAPy1JEYrEc2L5rs`

+To get Girlies, simply send your address to your friends.
+Like phone numbers, Girlie-addresses can be saved to a contact (so you only need to copy them once).